Step Into My Shoes

 Definition Of Done

 User stories are not ‘done’ unless they are coded, tested and documented.
-But, in the agile world, the definition of done (DOD) varies.
-What is important though is that the DoD checklist is agreed upon and shared by everyone on the team at the beginning.
+What is important though is that the definition of done (DoD) checklist is agreed upon and shared by everyone on the team at the beginning.
 This ensures that quality is injected into the build and that it is worthy of being released.

 What Level Of Detail Is Necessary?